Integrating Aromatherapy Into Your Daily Routine: A Science-Backed Framework for Focus and Recovery

 • 2 drops peppermint essential oil

 Diffuse this blend in your workspace or bedroom for 20 minutes during your morning routine (shower, breakfast, getting dressed).
-The timing is deliberate – you want the aromatic compounds absorbed and circulating in your bloodstream before you start cognitive work.
+The timing is deliberate.
+You want the aromatic compounds absorbed and circulating in your bloodstream before you start cognitive work.

 Application method: Use a standard ultrasonic diffuser with a 7ml water capacity.
 Drop the oils into the water, turn on the diffuser, and set a 20-minute timer.
 If you are in a shared workspace or cannot use a diffuser, use a personal inhaler stick instead.
 Inhalers are portable tubes pre-filled with essential oils that you inhale for 10 deep breaths.
 They deliver oil directly to your olfactory receptors without affecting others.

-Phase 2: Midday focus reset (12-3 PM)
+Phase 2: Midday Focus Reset (12-3 PM) with Lemon and Cedarwood

 Instead of fighting this with more stimulants, you can use a different scent blend to reset your focus capacity without forcing unnatural alertness.
 This is the phase for citrus oils (lemon) paired with a touch of grounding oil (cedarwood).